thunderrabbit/poppopchaos/README.md

 ** Have D3 send bubble create GET requests, perhaps ONE TIME ONLY when setting up the initial game bubbles ** Parse bubble creation from D3

 Mouseover to repel nodes.
-Adapted from my [talk on force layouts](http://vimeo.com/29458354).
+Adapted from mbostock's [talk on force layouts](http://vimeo.com/29458354).
 Compare to the [canvas version](/mbostock/3231307).